awused/aw-man/README.md

 Required:

-* GTK - GTK3 libraries and development headers must be installed.
+* GTK - GTK4 libraries and development headers must be installed.
-    * See [gotk3](https://github.com/gotk3/gotk3) for installation instructions.
+    * On Fedora this is the `gtk4-devel` package.
+    * Pixbuf is used to support a wide variety of formats, but some formats are disabled because of leaks and segfaults.
+* libarchive - Used to extract images from archive files.

 Optional:

-* [libvips](https://github.com/libvips/libvips#install) is used to provide alternative and faster support for more image formats.
-    * If lipvips and its development headers are not available, build with the `novips` tag: `go get -u -tags novips github.com/awused/aw-man`.
-* 7z - Support for 7z archives is provided by the 7z binary.
-    * If the 7z binary is not present, 7z archives will fail to open.
-* unrar - Support faster reads from rar files .
+* unrar - Support reading from rar files that aren't supported by libarchive.

-7z and unrar usage can be disabled in the configurations file.
+    * unrar usage is disabled by default and must be enabled in the config.

 <!--
 Upscaling has additional requirements: